Open

 Processing and Agreement

-- Applications are reviewed for readiness, eligibility and completeness.
+- Applications are reviewed for readiness, eligibility and completeness, and only complete applications are reviewed.

-- Selected applications receive a conditional approval within 30 days of complete submission.
+- Selected applications receive conditional approval within 30 days of complete submission, together with the terms and additional underwriting documents.

-- After conditional approval, the application is sent to CMLS for underwriting.
+- After conditional approval, the file is sent to CMLS for underwriting and the application fees must be paid.

 Additional information